erangasandaruwan/.NetCoreOpenTelemetry/README.md

 ### Setting up an ActivitySource

 Once tracing is configured and initialized, it is possible to configure an ActivitySource, which will be how it traces operations with Activity elements.
 An **ActivitySource** is instantiated once per application/service that is being instrumented, so it’s a good idea to instantiate it once in a shared location.
-It is also typically named the same as the Service Name (Here it has used **SampleService**).
+It is also typically named the same as the Service Name (Here it has used **OTel.Jaeger.Rest**).

 | :memo:        | It is recomonded to instantiate ActivitySource as an static reference   |
 |---------------|:---------------------------------------------|